serena-aneli/RECOMBULATOR-X/docs/2_overview.md

 We developed RECOMBULATOR-X to overcome this issue.
 Built upon the same statistical framework of the previous work (Nothnagel et al., 2012), RECOMBULATOR-X uses a new computational strategy to infer recombination rates for X-STRs, while taking also the probability of mutation into account.

 *more on the new computational strategy*

+---

+### Features

+- *Inference of recombination rate faster for many markers*
+- Mutation rates can estimated for each marker separately or as a unique parameter
+- Simulation of pedigrees typed with STRs